 The Kalanchoe daigremontiana is hardy, drought-tolerant, and capable of handling intense heat.
-It won't flourish in more temperate or cold regions, though, so is generally kept as an uncomplicated houseplant.
+It won't flourish in more temperate or cold regions.
+It is generally kept as an uncomplicated houseplant.

 The mother of thousands prefers a bright spot in your home where it can appreciate several hours of light.
-Too much direct and intense afternoon sun, however, can result in leaf scorch, so positioning them somewhere with indirect light can work well.
+However, too much direct and intense afternoon sun can result in leaf scorch, so position them in indirect light.

-Once the first couple of inches of the soil surface is dry, this is usually the time to rewater.
+Once the first couple of inches of the soil surface is dry, then you should rewater.
 By gradually dampening the soil, you won't risk oversaturating the roots.
-During the fall and winter, you'll want to reduce watering considerably.
+During the fall and winter, reduce watering.
+Overwatering will cause limp leaves.

 Temperature and Humidity

 Generally, the only time you'll need to do some repotting is if fallen plantlets have begun to take root in the pot of the mother plant.
-These should be removed and disposed of, or replanted in another container with good drainage holes.
+These should be removed and disposed of, or replanted in another container with good drainage.

 Bring your mother of thousands inside for the winter.
 The plant cannot tolerate temperatures below 40 degrees Fahrenheit.
 If your plant moves inside, do not put it too close to a heater.
 Direct heat can damage the leaves and dry out the plant quicker than it can handle.